yshavit/llm-notes/book/03-overview-of-llms.md

 The second layer (mathematical optimizations) batches the conceptual vectors into matrices, and the conceptual matrices into **tensors** (don't worry if you don't know what those are).
 The underlying concepts are exactly the same: it just lets us represent the data in a way that GPUs and TPUs can crunch in more efficiently than a CPU can.

+In a nutshell: GPUs are great at taking a ton of data (for example, the elements of a matrix) and applying the same logic to each data point in parallel.
+TPUs extend this by building in, at the hardware level, specific optimizations for matrix math.
+This means that if we can express our data not as a bunch of separate vectors, but as a single matrix or tensor, then the right hardware can process the data in parallel and with optimizations down to the hardware level.

 ```mermaid
 flowchart LR